latest news ...

 "I surely have" he replied, and gave me one of those inscrutable looks.
 What followed was one of the finest examples of what is known as a "pregnant pause", or even an "enigmatic silence", that I have ever heard in all my life.

 "I bet you wish you still had them now."
-I said hopefully, remembering what happened when I asked a similar question to a garage owner in Brittany in 1989 (I've come a long way in 13 years!) and led to a story that I still dine out on even now.
-I explained to him my weird interest in junkyard salvage projects.
+I said hopefully, remembering what happened when I asked a similar question to a garage owner in Brittany in 1989 (nothing changes in my life, except the location and the distances, even over 13 years) and led to a story that I still dine out on even now.
+Anyway, I explained to the motel keeper my weird interest in junkyard salvage projects.

 After another long while, we started again.